rhfhtyjytj/Eaglercraft1.5.2/README.md

 <head>
 <p>
 <b>Eaglercraft 1.5.2 javascript runtime.</b> Multiplayer, singleplayer, and LAN worlds available.
 Customizable profile, skins, capes, and controls.
 Game modes including creative, survival, peaceful, and more!
 Villages, mine shafts, dungeons, caves, ravines, many different biomes, and other things can spawn.
 The Nether and End are also available.
 Commands are the same as the real Minecraft.

+  NOTE: I forked this from vidio-boy, and it is only here in case that is taken down for any reason.
+Other than that, this will just sit in my account.
 </p>
 </head>